Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: FL in Constrained Wireless Networks with Time-Varying Datasets: Preliminaries

-As each client can only store $\mathrm{D}_u$ training samples, when a new training sample arrives, the client must remove an old training sample to make space for the newly arrived sample.
-This removal process can follow different techniques.
-For example, a simple approach\bblue{, which is also used in this work,} is removing the oldest training sample in the dataset following a \emph{\ac{fifo}} policy\footnote{ \bblue{Other} policies can also be incorporated easily.}.
-We consider \bblue{$E_u < \mathrm{D}_u$}, and the dataset is only updated before the start of a new global round.
+As each client can only store $\mathrm{D}_u$ training samples, when a new training sample arrives, the client must remove an old training sample to make space for the newly arrived sample\footnote{One may model this data removal process using predefined rules and policies, which are beyond the scope of this paper.}.
+We consider $E_u < \mathrm{D}_u$, and the dataset is only updated before the start of a new global round.
 In practice, the arrived sample can be held in a temporary buffer, and the dataset can be updated only once before a new global round starts.
 Therefore, the training dataset $\mathcal{D}_u^t$ remains unchanged until the next, i.e., $(t+1)^{\mathrm{th}}$ \ac{fl} round begins.
+Moreover, since model training only happens periodically in each global round, and each such round has a fixed duration, which is discussed in the sequel, we assume that each client has sufficient time to process these newly arrived samples to prepare as labeled data, which they use for the model training.